Prevention of Global Warming

 Consumption Stage Initiatives

-The Group’s CO2 emissions from the use of sold products* in fiscal 2022 totaled 183.42 million tons.
+The Group’s CO2 emissions from the use of sold products (Scope 3) in fiscal 2023 totaled 166.00 million tons.

 Main environmentally friendly products

-In fiscal 2021, ENEOS began selling carbon-neutral natural gas and LNG due to the use of CO2 credits* from overseas forest protection projects, and has been supplying these products to utility gas providers since then.
+In fiscal 2021, ENEOS began selling carbon-offset1 natural gas and LNG through the use of CO2 credits2 from overseas forest protection projects, and is supplying these products to utility gas providers.

-ENEOS’s carbon-neutral natural gas and LNG utilize CO2 credits generated from forest protection projects in Indonesia and other countries to offset the CO2 generated in processes from natural gas extraction to combustion, reducing it its carbon footprint to net zero.
-In addition to reducing greenhouse gas emissions on a global scale, ENEOS is also contributing to the creation of local employment and the protection of biodiversity.
+ENEOS’s carbon-offset natural gas and LNG utilize CO2 credits generated from forest protection projects to reduce greenhouse gas emissions on a global scale.
+ENEOS is also contributing to the creation of local employment and the protection of biodiversity through these efforts.

 Working with Business Partners (CSR Procurement)